sheaffej/crdb-movr-mr-demo/README.md

 **Bottom-left (West/OR app)**

-SSH into the app server in that region (i.e. the 4th server in that region)
+SSH into the app server in that region (i.e. the 4th server in that region):
 ```
 source demo.env
 roachprod ssh $CLUSTER:8